czabransky/mykb/docs/french/grammar/verbs.md

 | vous      | vendez      | Vous vendez  |
 | ils/elles | vendent     | Ils vendent  |

----

 ## ⚠️ Irregular Verbs

-Some verbs are irregular and do not follow the standard conjugation patterns.
+Some verbs do not follow regular patterns.
 Here are a few common irregular verbs:

 ### *Être* (to be)